yesluck/-Numerical-Analysis-and-Algorithms-Course-Projects/Project1_Image-Processing-Using-Interpolation-Algorithms /README.md

 Note: As a course project, this project's notes, report and readme were originally written in Chinese.
 You can also see my report and readme in Chinese if needed.

 ## Executable program
-Image Warping.exe file in executable program (including test set).
+Image Warping.exe file in src folder (including test set).

 ## Programming language and IDE
 This program was written in C# language with Visual Studio 2013 Community.